brson/hackmd-collab/compile-time-1.md

 ## Recent work on Rust compile times

 The situation isn't hopeless.
 Not at all.
 There is always work going on to improve Rust compile times, and there are still many avenues to be explored.
-I'm hopefull that we'll continue to see improvements.
+I'm hopeful that we'll continue to see improvements.
 Here is a selection of the activity I'm aware of from the last year or two.
 Thanks to everybody who helps with this problem.

 - The Rust compile-time [master issue]
   - Tracks various work to improve compile times.